Hans Mueller Memorial Award & Lecture

 Source: MIT Museum

-The Hans Mueller Memorial Award & Lecture is dedicated to Hans Mueller, a Swiss physicist and professor at the Massachusetts Institute of Technology (MIT), who created the Mueller matrix calculus.
-Hans Mueller’s contributions to polarization optics continue to reverberate through numerous fields in optics and are the basis for many advanced ellipsometry instrumentation operations as well as mathematical analysis methods.
+Hans Mueller was a Swiss physicist and professor at the Massachusetts Institute of Technology (MIT) who created the Mueller matrix calculus.
+His contributions to polarization optics continue to reverberate through numerous fields in optics and are the basis for many advanced ellipsometry instrumentation operations as well as mathematical analysis methods.

 The Ellipsometry Association and AVS Technical Group are seeking support to permanently fund this Award & Lecture for future ICSE meetings.